-Emily Hamilton Laux is an artist who uses photography and installation to address ideas about the human relationship with internal and external worlds.
+Emily Hamilton Laux is an artist who uses photography to address ideas about the human psyche in relation to domestic and natural environments.

 Born in Saigon, and raised in Cambodia, Paris and Washington, Laux has an MA from the American University School of International Service and a BA from Tulane University.
 Previously, Laux worked as a writer and editor in financial publishing in New York, London and Hong Kong.
 In Connecticut, she worked as a photojournalist, gallery manager and arts publicist.

 In 2019, Laux’s work is being exhibited at the New Britain Museum of American Art, the Griffin Museum of Photography, Beechwood Arts Salon, the Rhode Island Center for Photographic Arts, the Southeast Center for Photography, Terrain of Westport, the Artists Collective of Westport, and Firing Circuits Studios.
 Since 2017, Laux has exhibited at numerous galleries in the Northeast, including the Davis Orton Gallery, the Westport Arts Center, the Griffin Museum of Photography, and the Ridgefield Artists Guild, among others.